mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 Some common problems and solutions are recorded here.
-If you're having a problem with Plover then please see if it is described here along with a solution.
-Make sure to check the [bug tracker](https://github.com/openstenoproject/plover/issues) for known reported issues.
+If you're having a problem with Plover, see if it is described here along with a solution.

+Also, please make sure to check the [bug tracker](https://github.com/openstenoproject/plover/issues) for known reported issues.

 # Dictionaries